briantran140/Cornhack/README.md

 ## Technologies Used

-BeatTheOdds is built using a combination of modern technologies to provide a seamless and engaging experience for users.
+StudentSupportNet is built using a combination of modern technologies to provide a seamless and engaging experience for users.

 ### Frameworks and Libraries